 Note: This is the ideal internal count used by the firmware to control the DAC, not the count that operators use to set the output level.
-Operators use the Normalized count to set the output level and that count will differ around the ideal values shown above according to their channel-specific calibration.
+Operators use the Normalized counts to set the output level and that count will differ around the ideal values shown above according to their channel-specific calibration, normalization, and range.